mysterypaintwo/rookbot/SETUP.md

      ```

 2. **Pull Changes on the Raspberry Pi**:
-   - On the Raspberry Pi, navigate to your bot directory and pull updates:
+   - On the Raspberry Pi, navigate to the rookbot repo's ``root directory`` and pull updates:
      ```bash
      cd ~/rookbot
      git pull
      ```

-3. **Restart the Bot**:
+3. **Restart rookbot**:
-   - Restart the bot with PM2:
+   - Restart rookbot with PM2:
      ```bash
      pm2 restart rookbot
      ```